Associate Degree

 The secondary major may be completed simultaneously or sequentially.

 The secondary major may not be awarded after the degree for the primary major has been awarded.

 No more than two majors or two minors may be recorded.

 [2.1.8] Two Baccalaureate Degrees Earned Simultaneously

 Two baccalaureate degrees may be earned simultaneously when all departmental, ancillary, and unique requirements are met for both of the specified degrees.

-The student earning two degrees simultaneously may use the general education courses and applicable special degree requirements for both degrees.
+The student earning two degrees simultaneously may use the UCA Core courses and applicable special degree requirements for both degrees.

 Courses used to meet requirements for the majors and minors associated with two degrees earned simultaneously must be unique in all instances.

 The student earning two degrees simultaneously will be required to present no more than one minor.

 A student is expected to participate in all assessment activities required by the university.